alexgaaranes/Tic-Tac-Toe/README.md

 ### TICTACTOE by Alexander Gabriel Aranes, BSCS Freshman, UPLB

- This is made as a practice for upcoming midterms of 1st semester Freshman year.
+ This was made as a practice for upcoming midterms of 1st semester Freshman year.
 This program has all my learnings through the CMSC 12 course as of October 8, 2023 integrated and made into a full game.
 However, this uses a data structrure which is a lesson advance than the lessons taught as of the date mentioned.

 I'm willing to receive any comments and criticism to improve.